hillhacks/website/pages/faq.md

 : Please have a look at the blog posts from participants from previous hillhacks editions, and maybe show them the report or project description.
-If they are primarily concerned about the travel, shout out on the [mailing list][ml] There is a good chance that others will be travelling the same route around the same time you intend to travel.
+If they are primarily concerned about the travel, shout out on the [mailing list][ml] There is a good chance that others will be traveling the same route around the same time you intend to travel.
 ^

 ### Bookings

 Where do I book my stay/food/.. ?
-: Please contact Jubish(9742787000) over call or telegram for all bookings.
+: Please contact Jubeesh(9742787000) over call or telegram for all bookings.
 ^

 ### Sliding scale